Year 5

 English

-During our English lessons throughout the Summer term, Year Five will be focusing on intruction writing to create magic potions.
-Following on from this we will be writing a non-chronological report based on our history unit The Tudors before finally completing narrative writing using a video stimulus.Throughout all lessons, we will continue to reinforce and develop the use of writing structure, accurate punctuation and grammar alongside a focus upon the Year 5/6 statutory spelling list (which can be found in the documents).
+During our English lessons throughout the Autumn term, Year Five will be focusing on descriptive writing to create a fantasy narrative using a picture prompt.
+This will be followed by a non-chronological report based on The Ancient Egyptians and a poetry unit writing acrostic poems about a fair ground ride.Throughout all lessons, we will continue to reinforce and develop the use of writing structure, accurate punctuation and grammar alongside a focus upon the Year 5/6 statutory spelling list (which can be found in the documents).

 Reading

-During the Summer term, Year Five will study the texts 'Harry Potter and the philosopher's stone' by JK Rowling and 'The house with chicken legs' by Sophie Anderson.
-Throughout both texts, we will focus upon the core reading skills of vocabulary, inference, predicition, explanation, retrieval and summary...The children will also take home their own reading book from school based upon their ZPD level.
+During the Autumn term, Year Five will study the texts 'Street Child' by Berlie Doherty and 'Vi Spy' by Maz Evans.
+Throughout both texts, we will focus upon the core reading skills of vocabulary, inference, predicition, explanation, retrieval, sequence and summary.The children will also take home their own reading book from school based upon their ZPD level.
 We encourage the children to read every day, whether this be independently or through shared experiences, across a range of text types to support their confidence, fluency and exposure to vocabulary.

 Maths

-During the Summer term, the children will study a variety of interesting units in our wider curriculum which are outlined in our curriculum overview.
+During the autumn term, the children will study a variety of interesting units in our wider curriculum which are outlined in our curriculum overview.